eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- uniFEA0
+	- threedotsdownabovear
+	- uniFEF7
+	- gafsarkashcenterar
+	- threedotsupbelowar
+	- twodotsverticalabovear
+	- twodotsverticalbelowar
+	- waslaar
 	- lam_alefWaslaar
-	- doublestrokear
-	- miniKehehar
-	- dotcenterar
-	- threedotsdownbelowar
 	- uniFEF9
-	- uniFEF5
-	- waslaar
-	- gafsarkashcenterar
-	- uniFE9F
 	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.